 The prize presentation will take place by the finish gantry as soon as possible after the last competitor has crossed the finish line.
 This will be around 5pm.

 Local LS29 postcode: 1st male and female

 We will also have a charity raffle with some excellent prizes, so make sure you buy a ticket while the event is taking place.

 Light refreshments and snacks will be available on site.
-Some of our sponsors will also have trade stands.

 A photographer will be in attendance around the course, so keep a smile on your face.
 Details for how to access photographs will be made available after the event.

-Good luck, take care, and enjoy the race!
+Good luck, take care and enjoy the race!